 6. Take cold showers.

-The first few seconds of a cold shower can be tough, but choosing cold over hot water is a great way to keep yourself cool in the hot evenings.
-Not only can cold showers help you beat the heat and thus get to sleep faster, but research also shows that they are better for your skin and hair, and can improve your immune and circulatory systems in ways hot showers can’t.
+The first few seconds of a cold shower can be startling, but choosing cold water over hot is a great way to keep yourself cool on hot evenings.
+Not only can cold showers help you beat the heat to fall asleep faster, but research also shows that they are better for your skin and hair, and can improve your immune and circulatory systems in ways hot showers can’t.

 7. Try a cool compress.

-If a cold shower is too much to bear, try using a cool compress instead when you are trying to get to sleep on a hot night.
+If a cold shower is too extreme for you try using a cool compress instead when you are trying to drift off to sleep on a hot night.
 You can create one by wetting a washcloth and placing it in the freezer for a few hours.
 You can also fill a water bottle with ice and cold water and wrap it in a towel to ensure you and your bedding stay nice and dry.
 If you don’t have either of those two items, you can improvise by using frozen vegetables or a plastic bag full of ice instead.
+You can remove it after you’ve cooled down or when you wake up in the night to change sleep positions.

 8. Keep your bedroom unplugged.

 Anything that uses electricity also produces heat.
-Plugged in electronics such as cell phones, tablets and televisions can unexpectedly warm up a room.
+Plugged-in electronics such as cell phones, tablets, and televisions can warm up a room.
 This is especially true for lamps and overhead lights.
 For the coolest possible sleeping environment, unplug or power down electronics in your bedroom long before you go to sleep.

 9. Invest in cooling technology.

 In recent years, different products have been developed to help keep you cool while you sleep.
-Items like a cooling pillow, mattress pad or bed sheets can be a cost-effective way to cool off while you sleep.
-Pro tip: you can get a cooling pillow on Amazon for as low as $15.
+Items like a cooling pillow, mattress pad, or bed sheets can be a cost-effective way to cool off while you sleep.
+Pro tip: You can get a cooling pillow on Amazon for as low as $20.

 10. Switch up your sleeping arrangements.

 If you typically share a bed, consider sleeping by yourself on particularly warm nights because eliminating excess body heat is a great way to keep cool at night.
-Another thing to try is changing your sleeping position.
-Studies show that sleeping in a “spread eagle” position, where both your arms and legs are extended toward the four corners of your bed, is one of the best positions to sleep in to stay cool, and this position isn’t very accessible when you normally share a bed.
-Lastly, remember that heat rises, so if you can temporarily sleep on a lower level than where you currently sleep, it’s definitely worth it to take your bedding and pillow downstairs during a heat wave to stay cool!
+You can also try changing your sleep position.
+Studies show that sleeping in a “spread eagle” position, where both your arms and legs are extended toward the four corners of your bed, is one of the best positions for staying cool while you sleep — though this position isn’t very accessible when you normally share a bed.
+Lastly, remember that heat rises, so if you can temporarily sleep on a lower level than where you currently sleep, it’s definitely worth it to take your bedding and pillow downstairs during a heat wave!

 How Do You Stay Cool While Sleeping During a Heat Wave?